musajamihat/NORTHWINDS_SALES_REPORT/README.md

 ## Data Cleaning and Transformation
-**Power Query in PowerBi** for data modelling,DAX measures and dashboard creation **SQL** for joining tables, handling missing values and detecting data anomalies
+**Power Query in PowerBi** for data modelling,DAX measures and dashboard creation **SQL** for joining Employee and Order tables, detect anomalies and flag data quality issues such as missing dates in Shipped dates

 ---